Banjara

 - Traditional Medicine Practices

-- Herbal remedies and spiritual healing are common, with knowledge passed down through generations.
-Traditional healers play a crucial role in community health.
+- Herbal remedies and spiritual healing are common, with knowledge passed through generations.

 - Environmental Practices

-- Sustainable practices include water conservation and traditional agriculture, reflecting a deep respect for nature and the environment.
+- Sustainable practices include water conservation and traditional farming methods.

 - Rituals